angelotc/MacroDAG/README.md

 # Illustration of Macro DAG
 The purpose of this ETL pipeline is to pull the following macroeconomic indicators:
 - Willshire 5000 on a nightly basis.
-- interest rates on a nightly basis.
+- Federal interest rates on a nightly basis.
 - GDP rates on a quarterly basis.
 The frequency will be interpolated into a daily frequency (as opposed to weekdays) using a variety of methods (linear interpolation, knn, spline, ensemble methods).